Please Wait!

 There is a disabled parking space within the staff car park which can be utilised.
 Cars could access the site if needed to pick up/drop off, although this must be agreed by the SLT and a risk assessment put in place.

-Quiet spaces are provided for children who need to be able to move themselves away from classroom life for a while, this might be due to behavioural issues or sensory needs.
+Quiet spaces are provided across school for children who need to be able to move themselves away from the classroom for a while, this might be due to behavioural issues or sensory needs.
 Quiet spaces are calming and safe for the child to retreat to while they calm down or have some thinking time.

 Our Disability Equality Scheme and Accessibility Strategy can be found on our school website under the 'Our School' tab and then SEND & Inclusion.